smorello87/intro-to-omeka/sections/createasite.md

 Log into your Omeka.net account.
 From your account click on _Add a Site_.

+![add a site](addsite.png)

 Give your website a subdomain name, a title, and a description.

-![add a site](addsite.png)

 ```
-__Subdomain name__ baltmanandco[#].omeka.net
+Subdomain name: baltmanandco[#].omeka.net
-__Site title__ B. Altman & Co.’s Archive
+Site title: B. Altman & Co.’s Archive
-__Site description__ The B. Altman & Co.’s Archive collects documents, images, videos, and other digital artifacts relevant to the history of the department store founded by Benjamin Altman in 1865 in New York City.
+Site description: The B. Altman & Co.’s Archive collects documents, images, videos, and other digital artifacts relevant to the history of the department store founded by Benjamin Altman in 1865 in New York City.
 ```

 Go back to your account and click on _Manage Site_ to access your website’s dashboard.